0waizKhan/sigma-rules-for-aws-cloudformation/README.md

-🛡️ AWS CloudFormation Sigma Detection Rules
+# 🛡️ **AWS CloudFormation Sigma Detection Rules**

-A curated collection of Sigma rules designed to detect suspicious or malicious activity in AWS CloudFormation (CFN) events.
-These rules help security analysts and threat hunters monitor and respond to anomalies within AWS environments using a platform-agnostic detection format.
+A curated collection of **Sigma rules** designed to detect suspicious or malicious activity in **AWS CloudFormation (CFN)** events.
+These rules help security analysts and threat hunters monitor and respond to anomalies within AWS environments using a **platform-agnostic detection format**.

+---

-📌 What is Sigma?
+## 📌 **What is Sigma?**

-Sigma is an open standard for writing SIEM detection rules in a vendor-agnostic YAML format.
-Sigma rules can be converted into queries for popular platforms such as:
+**[Sigma](https://github.com/SigmaHQ/sigma)** is an open standard for writing SIEM detection rules in a **vendor-agnostic YAML format**.

+With Sigma, you can write once and convert to multiple platforms, such as:
-Splunk
+- Splunk

-ELK/Elastic
+- Elastic (ELK)

-AWS Security Lake
+- AWS Security Lake

-Chronicle

-Sentinel
+- Microsoft Sentinel
+- Google Chronicle
+- Graylog

-and many more
+- and more

+---

-🚀 Purpose of This Repository
+## 🚀 **Purpose of This Repository**

 This repository provides:

-Detection rules for identifying misconfigurations and potential abuse in AWS CloudFormation.
+✅ **Detection rules** for identifying misconfigurations and threats in AWS CloudFormation

-A starting point for blue teams to implement threat detection in cloud-native environments.
+✅ A **starting point** for security teams building cloud-native detection coverage

-Platform-independent Sigma YAML rules ready for conversion to any supported SIEM or log analysis tool.
+✅ **Platform-independent Sigma YAML rules** ready for conversion

-📂 Repository Structure

-aws-cloudformation-sigma/
+---

+## 📂 **Repository Structure**

 │
-├── rules/                       # All Sigma rules for AWS CFN │   ├── unauthorized-resource-creation.yml
+├── rules/ # Sigma rules for AWS CFN
+│ ├── unauthorized-resource-creation.yml
 │ ├── iam-escalation-via-cfn.yml
 │ └── suspicious-stack-deletion.yml
 │
-├── converters/                 # Optional scripts for Sigma to SIEM rule conversion │   └── convert-to-elastic.sh
+├── converters/ # Optional scripts for rule conversion │ └── convert-to-elastic.sh
 │
-├── tests/                      # Sigma rule test cases │
+├── tests/ # Test cases for validation
+│
 ├── LICENSE
 └── README.md

-🧪 Testing
+## 🧪 Testing Rules
-You can test rule logic using Sigmac or convert them using your preferred backend.
+You can test or convert rules using sigmac:

 sigmac -t es-qs rules/iam-escalation-via-cfn.yml

-📫 Contact
-For suggestions or queries, feel free to open an issue or contact the maintainer.